Links on Android Authority may earn us a commission. Learn more.

 Some of the best true wireless battery life around

 The pill-shaped charging case provides just one full battery cycle.
 It may not seem like much, but you get almost a full day’s worth of listening before having to use the included USB-C cable.
-You can also charge it via Wireless PowerShare atop a compatible Samsung Galaxy smartphone such as the S10 or S20.
-Alternatively, the case is Qi-certified, so any Qi wireless charging mat will do as well.
+You can also charge it via Wireless PowerShare atop a compatible Samsung Galaxy smartphone such as the S22, or any other Samsung flagship since the S10.
+Alternatively, the case is Qi-certified, so any Qi wireless charging mat or phone with Battery Share will do as well.
 It takes less than two hours to fully charge the case, depending on the speed of your power source.